Qld dam bodies were found chained together

 He also refused to say if Mr Smith had been known to police before his body was found.

-Sgt McCusker said it was unclear where the two had been staying, but a blow-up bed found near the car indicated they had been staying at the dam.
+Sergeant McCusker said it was unclear where the two had been staying, but a blow-up bed found near the car indicated it might have been near the dam.

 Police have also released the last known photo of Mr Smith alive, taken at the Wondai Post Office on March 10, and called for anyone who saw him around or after that date to contact them.